dieharders/ai-menu-generator/INFO.md

 - ✅ Optional: Set company/menu website to button link.
 Dont show button if no website listed.

-- ❌ Add company details card above sections.

 - ❌ Implement react toast for UI messages.

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.

   - Provide a "cancel" button to back out to home page and cancel all outgoing requests.

-  - Generate button doesnt have access to file input if its hidden...save value on page level
+- ❌ Add company details card above sections.

+- ❌ Add $ to OpenAI account to use image generation.

 - ❌ Commit some default menu data (min 3) and provide links in a pulldown button.

-  - Probably dont need the search bar if we have a pulldown list

-- ❌ Add $ to OpenAI account to use image generation.
+- ✅ Optional: Fix eslint for errors.

+- ✅ Optional: Fix the printer friendly functionality.

-- ❌ Make server functions on Vercel to make api requests.
+- ❌ Optional: Make server functions on Vercel to make api requests.

   - Put requests behind a password check.

+- ❌ Optional: Allow multiple images to be uploaded (max 3 total)

 - ❌ Optional: Do a traditional Google search if no images can be generated and use the top result to display.
 User must tap the placeholder image to consent to seeing images from the web.

-- ❌ Optional: Fix eslint for errors.

-- ✅ Optional: Fix the printer friendly functionality.

 - ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).